arwinlashawn/first_app/README.md

 # first_app
 A Twitter-like app using Python, Django and Bootstrap.
-Click [this](https://arwinfirstapp.herokuapp.com/) to check out the app.
+Click <a href="https://arwinfirstapp.herokuapp.com/" target="_blank">this</a> to check out the app!

 ## What you can do
 * Post notes